How to protect your floors at Christmas

 Changeable conditions and fluctuations in temperature may affect your flooring.
 We’d suggest prevention is better than cure here.
 Lay down doormats at the entrance of your home and gently encourage everyone to wipe their feet before they come inside.
 Invest in a boot scraper by the front door if mud is a big problem or an outside mat so that shoes and boots can be taken off first, and the worst of the muck stays outside the home.

 Having the heating on for long periods can dry out floors, so it’s important to make sure your atmosphere stays comfortable.
 You may want to place a bowl of water in a room that gets too dry.
-As many of us are concerned about heating during the cost of living crisis, this might be an opportunity to turn radiators or heaters down a notch to avoid this problem and reduce energy bills into the bargain.
+As many of us are concerned about heating during the cost of living crisis, this might be an opportunity to turn radiators or heaters down a notch to avoid this problem and reduce energy bills at the same time.

 One of the joys of Christmas is inviting family and friends over to visit.
 It’s likely your home will be busier than usual.
 And that extra footfall means there may be more damage to your flooring.
-You could have dozens of people, potentially wearing dirty shoes or high heels, spilling mince pie crumbs, or splashing mulled wine and staining with cranberry sauce.
+You could have dozens of people, potentially wearing dirty shoes or high heels, spilling mince pie crumbs or mulled wine and staining your floor with cranberry sauce.

-We’d recommend keeping paper towels or wipes to hand and cleaning up spills or stains immediately.
-Then consult our care guides on how to remove stains from carpet or smooth flooring, depending on which type of flooring you have and what has been dropped.
+We’d recommend keeping paper towels or wipes to hand for cleaning up spills or stains immediately.
+Then consult our care guides on how to remove stains from carpet or smooth flooring, depending on which type of flooring you have and what’s been dropped.
 It’s up to you to ask your guests to take off their shoes when they enter your home too, although you may want to provide slippers or socks as a hint!

 While you’ll only get a Christmas Eve visit from Rudolph and all of the other reindeer if you’re on Santa’s nice list, it’s more likely your guests will bring their pets with them when they arrive.
 Dogs mean claws, which can scratch smooth floors, or get snagged in fluffy carpets.
-While you can’t ask them to make sure they’ve taken their pooch on a trip to the groomer beforehand, then perhaps you could gently persuade their owners to keep their dog in one room, and protect that floor with a mat or rug.
-Alternatively, you can discover the best flooring for pets.
+Protecting your floor with a mat or rug is a good idea, and making sure the pet keeps to one or two rooms can help to limit the opportunity for any damage.
+Alternatively, you can discover the best flooring for pets in our handy guide.

 If you’re planning a party, you’ll probably be thinking about shifting furniture around to accommodate all the dancing and socialising.
 Be careful when you move heavy tables or chairs as they can scratch the surfaces of floors.
 You can buy adhesive felt which sticks to the bottom of your furniture.
+We have a detailed guide on how to protect your flooring when moving furniture so make sure you give it a read before you start rejigging your space.
 And once the merry making is in full swing, discreetly keep an eye out for any spills, as we mentioned earlier, and deal with them as soon as you possibly can without looking like a party pooper!

-The best way to protect your floor is to maintain it regularly.
+When Christmas time is over, the guests have all left, and the decorations have come down, the best way to protect your floor is to maintain it regularly.
 Please consult our care guides which will show you the best way to keep your laminate, vinyl, luxury vinyl and carpet in their best condition every day of the year.
 You may need to use a specialist oil to maintain your engineered wood floor or a carpet shampoo occasionally.
-Just remember a clean floor is a protected floor as it has not accumulated dirt which can damage it!
-So your everyday broom, mop, and vacuum are your best friends.
+Just remember a clean floor is a protected floor as it has not accumulated dirt which can damage it, so your everyday broom, (lightly damp) mop, and vacuum are your best friends.

 If this guide has got you excited about your Christmas celebrations, why not come down to your local Tapi store and speak with one of our floorologists about replacing your old flooring for something new?
 You can also book a free home appointment for us to come to you, where we can help you establish what flooring would work best in your space and make your home party central!